 Ephedrine and albuterol.
 These adrenergic agents benefit endplate cholinesterase deficiency, Dok-7 myasthenia, LRP4 myasthenia, as well as agrin, MuSK, and laminin beta2 deficiencies, but their mode of action is unclear.
 Albuterol and ephedrine are also useful adjuvants in treating congenital myasthenic syndromes caused by low-expressor mutations of AChR subunits (127; 125).
 Albuterol also benefits the slow-channel syndrome as an adjuvant to fluoxetine (48).
 In adults, the dose of ephedrine is 25 to 50 mg two to three times daily; in children the dose is 3 mg/kg per day in divided doses.
 The dose for short-acting albuterol tablets for adults and children over 12 years of age is 2 to 4 mg three or four times daily and for children 6 to 12 years 2 mg to 4 mg three to four times daily.
 For extended-release tablets (marketed as VoSpire) for adults and patients over 12 years of age, the dose is 8 mg every 12 hours.
 The probable mode of action of these beta-2 adrenergic agonists is to enhance the expression and clustering of AChR on the postsynaptic membrane (29).
 The side effects include nervousness, insomnia, muscle cramps, palpitation, and hypertension.

 3,4-Diaminopyridine.
 This medication prolongs the duration of the presynaptic action potential by blocking the outward potassium current (74; 128).
 This increases calcium entry into the nerve terminal when it is depolarized, which, in turn, increases quantal release.
 The recommended dose of 3,4-DAP is up to 1 mg/kg per day in divided doses.
 The drug is well tolerated, with generally only mild side effects.
 These include peripheral and perioral paresthesias, adrenergic side effects (palpitation, sleeplessness, ventricular extrasystoles), and cholinergic side effects (increased bronchial secretions, cough, and diarrhea).
-Higher doses are not recommended because of possible seizures (82; 130).
+Higher doses are not recommended because of possible seizures (81; 130).
 A previous history of seizures or potentially epileptogenic activity in the electroencephalogram contraindicates use of the medication.
 The drug is not approved for clinical use by the U.S. Food and Drug Administration, but it can be obtained as an investigational drug and used under auspices of Institutional Review Boards.
-The drug is available by prescription in Canada, England, and some European countries.

 Quinidine sulfate.
 This medication is a long-lived open-channel blocker of AChR (49).
 It is only used in the slow-channel congenital myasthenic syndrome and is contraindicated in all other types of congenital myasthenic syndrome, as well as in autoimmune myasthenia gravis.
 The initial dose is 200 mg three times daily for one week; the dose is then gradually increased to maintain a serum level of 1 to 2.5 µg/mL (3 to 7.5 µM/L).
 After a satisfactory serum level is established, equivalent doses of a slow-release form of quinidine can be employed.
 Children are treated with 15 to 60 mg/kg of quinidine sulfate in four to six divided doses per day (55).
 Untoward effects include gastrointestinal reactions with diarrhea and cinchonism.
 Hypersensitivity to the drug can result in drug fever, abnormal liver function tests, hemolytic anemia, agranulocytosis, thrombocytopenic purpura, and toxic drug rash.
 Quinidine also worsens atrioventricular conduction defects and can aggravate a prolonged QT interval, which predisposes to ventricular arrhythmias.
 Quinidine also inhibits cytochrome P450IIDA, which impairs the metabolism codeine, tricyclic antidepressants, other antiarrhythmic drugs, and digoxin.
 Administration of verapamil, cimetidine, and agents that alkalinize urine may augment the serum quinidine level, and quinidine potentiates the anticoagulant effects of warfarin (02).